EQAR/deqar-docs/docs/index.md

 Read: every Artist may have zero, one or more Songs, while each Song is performed by exactly one Artist.
 A Person may be a current student of one School or not be a student of any School, but may not be a student of several Schools at once, while a School has one or more Persons as students.

-[^1]: The use of terminology “alternative providers” varies between systems/countries.
-For example, in England (UK),  alternative providers are higher education providers who do not receive recurrent funding from Office for Students (previously HEFCE) or other public body and who are not further education colleges.
-The degree awarding status is not taken in consideration when defining the status in this system.